diogoribeir/Investigar-banco-de-dados-Sakila-DVD-Rental/README.md

 ### Files
-Queries file is the collection of queries created to generate answers to questions Report is the result of analysis in graph
+Queries file is the collection of queries created to generate answers to questions.
+Report is the result of analysis in graph

 ### Credits